 Do you fancy working for yourself?
+Understanding capital will be essential.

 Before we start I’m going to refer you back to some previous study tips on balancing a trial balance, as they cover fundamental points on the relationships between account categories and how they relate to financial statements.
 We need to understand these basics as they are building blocks of accounting theory and systems.